VikOlliver/RepRapMicron/README.md

 GPL V3 or later

 ## Project status
+### V0.05

-V0.05  Third Alpha release, most functional device.
+Third Alpha release, most functional device.
 Currently the head but short on documentation.

+### V0.04

-V0.04  The prefereble build if documentation is required.
+The prefereble build if documentation is required.
 V0.04 documentation is currently a list of fixups for V0.03 docs.

+### V0.03

-V0.03  Tested build with a few known flaws and full build documentation on wiki.
+First ever Alpha release.
+Tested build with a few known flaws and full build documentation on wiki.